Maros-1984/vacation/README.md

 - [ ] Data contains Booking.com link
 - [ ] Data contains TripAdvisor link
 - [ ] Data contains Google Maps link
-- [ ] Data contains whether the hotel is all inclusive
+- [ ] Data contains whether the hotel is all-inclusive
-- [ ] Data contains whether the hotel has toboogan
+- [ ] Data contains whether the hotel has tobogan
 - [ ] Data contains whether there is a flight from Kosice